texjporg/cjk-gs-support/README-macos.md

 the option `--fontdef-add`.
 For macOS 10.13 High Sierra this would be:

 `````
-cjk-gs-integrate[.pl] --fontdef-add=cjk-gs-integrate-highsierra.dat
+cjk-gs-integrate[.pl] --fontdef-add=cjkgs-macos-highsierra.dat
 `````

-For OS X 10.11 El Capitan, use `cjk-gs-integrate-elcapitan.dat`.
+For OS X 10.11 El Capitan, use `cjkgs-macos-elcapitan.dat`.
-For macOS 10.12 Sierra, use `cjk-gs-integrate-sierra.dat`.
+For macOS 10.12 Sierra, use `cjkgs-macos-sierra.dat`.

 Authors, Contributors, and Copyright
 ------------------------------------